-- 5.104 Policy GE3 of the Local Plan states that proposals for development will be expected to ensure that they lead to a net gain of biodiversity, protect or enhance biodiversity assets and secure their long-term management and maintenance, avoid negative impacts on existing biodiversity, and preserve species which are legally protected, in decline, or rare within Coventry. - 5.105 Policy GE4 'Tree Protection' notes that trees make a valuable contribution to the city's green landscape.
-New developments should seek to retain existing trees and other landscape features, incorporating them into a high-quality design and landscape proposals where possible.

-- 5.106 Policy R2 encourages the reintroduction of green and blue infrastructure throughout the city centre, including opportunities for de-culverting wherever possible. - 5.107 City Centre AAP Policy CC8 'Green and Blue Infrastructure' states that new development will be expected to maintain the quantity, quality and functionality of existing green and blue infrastructure and that development proposals should enhance blue and green infrastructure and create and improve linkages between the areas. - 5.108 The Scheme will not impact on any statutory or non-statutory wildlife sites and there are no records of notable wildlife from the area.
+- 5.111 Policy GE3 of the Local Plan states that proposals for development will be expected to ensure that they lead to a net gain of biodiversity, protect or enhance biodiversity assets and secure their long-term management and maintenance, avoid negative impacts on existing biodiversity, and preserve species which are legally protected, in decline, or rare within Coventry. - 5.112 Policy GE4 'Tree Protection' notes that trees make a valuable contribution to the city's green landscape.
+New developments should seek to retain existing trees and other landscape features, incorporating them into a high-quality design and landscape proposals where possible. - 5.113 Policy R2 encourages the reintroduction of green and blue infrastructure throughout the city centre, including opportunities for de-culverting wherever possible. - 5.114 City Centre AAP Policy CC8 'Green and Blue Infrastructure' states that new development will be expected to maintain the quantity, quality and functionality of existing green and blue infrastructure and that development proposals should enhance blue and green infrastructure and create and improve linkages between the areas. - 5.115 The Scheme will not impact on any statutory or non-statutory wildlife sites and there are no records of notable wildlife from the area.
 Bats (Pipistrelles) are recorded generally within the city centre and Peregrine Falcon nests within the centre.
-The existing Development Site is largely comprised of buildings and hardstanding with relatively low biodiversity value, although the site does include an undeveloped plot (Block A1) which has established as ruderal, urban habitat and has value within the urban centre. - 5.109 The Biodiversity Net Gain Assessment submitted in support of the 2022 Permission suggests that the Scheme will lead to a net gain in biodiversity.
+The existing Development Site is largely comprised of buildings and hardstanding with relatively low biodiversity value, although the Site does include an undeveloped plot (Block A1) which has established as ruderal, urban habitat and has value within the urban centre.

+- 5.116 The Biodiversity Net Gain Assessment submitted in support of the 2022 Permission suggests that the Scheme will lead to a net gain in biodiversity.
 The net gain depends upon the delivery of significant areas of green and brown roofs.
-Conditions have been imposed on the 2022 Permission to secure details of soft landscaping, green and brown roofs, tree planting and biodiversity features, such as bat and bird boxes at the reserved matters stage. - 5.110 Accordingly, the Council is satisfied that the purpose for which the Order Land is being acquired fits with the adopted Local Plan for the area.
+Conditions have been imposed on the 2022 Permission to secure details of soft landscaping, green and brown roofs, tree planting and biodiversity features, such as bat and bird boxes at the reserved matters stage and the same conditions are anticipated to be attached to any permission granted pursuant to the S73 Application. - 5.117 Accordingly, the Council is satisfied that the purpose for which the Order Land is being acquired fits with the adopted Local Plan for the area.

-6 CONTRIBUTION TO WELL-BEING AND OTHER BENEFITS
+6. CONTRIBUTION TO WELL-BEING AND OTHER BENEFITS